 Financial capability is a critical success factor for getting your ISO 14001 certificate.
-The cost of implementing ISO 14001 can be very high, from a system set up to training and external audit.
+The cost of implementing ISO 14001 can be very high, from a system set up to ISO training and external audit.
 It is a big challenge for many companies, especially the small companies that have limited funds.

 Besides, investment in new technology is another cost that will hinder the ISO14001 implementation.
 Companies may need to invest in new technologies to run their production operations and process waste effectively to achieve the environmental objectives.
 However, it usually requires a considerable cost.
 Many companies may struggle with cash flow problems or don’t have the budget to invest in new technologies.

 Although it can be very costly to implement and manage the system, many factors can be controlled.
 You need to conduct a break-even analysis to determine the expenses you can afford.
 It can help you prioritize your investment needs based on your budget.

 Many organizations set environmental targets that are too general.
 For example, “we will train all staff in environmental management”.
 That is already a requirement of the ISO 14001 standard.
 Without a specific target, it is difficult for a company to achieve significant improvements.